pacificclimate/pycds/README.md

 # PyCDS

-The PyCDS package is a Python package that provides an [Object Relational Mapping (ORM)](http://en.wikipedia.org/wiki/Object-relational_mapping) layer for accessing meteorological observations stored in a relational database in a standard database model, referred to variously as a CRMP database or a PCDS database.
+PyCDS is a Python package that provides an
+[Object Relational Mapping (ORM)](http://en.wikipedia.org/wiki/Object-relational_mapping) layer for accessing meteorological observations stored in a relational database in a standard database model, referred to variously as a CRMP database or a PCDS database.